SaaSquatch Help Center

 🔗 Referral widget

 Empower participants to refer their friends and track the status of their referrals and rewards.
-Default features included in this template are: Share mediums (referral link, code, and social media buttons)
+This template includes:

 • Referral and reward history